Tejaswini-katta/databricks-training/README.md

 # Databricks Training Repository

-## 👩‍💻 Name

-Katta Venkata Tejaswini
+👩‍💻 Name: Katta Venkata Tejaswini

-## 📚 Course

-Databricks Training (Data Engineering)
+📚 Course: Databricks Training (Data Engineering)

-## 📌 About This Repository
+## About This Repository
 This repository contains my daily practice, assignments, and learning progress as part of the Databricks Training program.
 It includes SQL practice, data engineering concepts, and hands-on exercises.

-## 🗂️ Repository Structure
+## Repository Structure

-* **Week-wise organization**
+- Week-wise organization

-  * Each week contains daily practice folders (Day1, Day2, etc.)
+- Each week contains daily practice folders such as `day1`, `day2`, and so on
-  * Each day includes:
+- Each day includes:

-    * SQL scripts
+  - SQL scripts
-    * Query solutions
+  - Query solutions
-    * Outputs
+  - Outputs
-    * README explaining learning
+  - README explaining the learning

-## 🛠️ Tools & Technologies Used
+## Tools & Technologies Used

-* SQL
+- SQL
-* Databricks
+- Databricks
-* DB Fiddle (for practice)
+- DB Fiddle for practice
-* GitHub (version control)
+- GitHub for version control

-## 🎯 Learning Goals
+## Learning Goals

-* Understand SQL fundamentals
+- Understand SQL fundamentals
-* Work with Databricks environment
+- Work with the Databricks environment
-* Practice data transformation and queries
+- Practice data transformation and queries
-* Build strong data engineering basics
+- Build strong data engineering basics

-## 📅 Progress
+## Progress

-* Week 1: SQL Basics (In Progress)
+- Week 1: SQL Basics (In Progress)